jmsherry/code_exercises/atm/README.md

 ## Spec
 The cash machine will:
-1. Have a process where the user enters a username and password
+1. Have a process where the user enters a card number and PIN
 2. The process will then compare against the **collection** of users provided.
 (A collection is an array of objects)
-3. If either the username or password doesn't match then the user should be informed and the process restarted
+3. If either the card number or PIN doesn't match then the user should be informed and the process restarted
 4. The user gets 3 attempts before the system withholds the card, prompts the user and exits (going back to the start of the whole process)
 5. If the user is successful in authenticating then they go through to a screen that asks them if they would like another service (0 = No, 1 = balance, 2 = withdraw).
 6. 0 will cause an exit